-FIGURE 15 CALIBRATION PANEL CAPTURED FROM LEFT, FRONT AND RIGHT CAMERAS RESPECTIVELY
+FIGURE 15 CALIBRATION PANEL CAPTURED FROM LEFT, FRONT AND RIGHT CAMERAS RESPECTIVELY needs to select which camera (Left, Front or Right) is working with before executing to the next step.

 The calibration software has been developed in LabVIEW, as almost the rest of the application.
 The main screen (Figure 16) consists of three steps: